JGAguilar626/amazon-ship-dock-staffing-workbook/README.md

 ## Program Instructions
-**(1) MainBoard**: Type in associate logins into select cells.
+**MainBoard**: Type in associate logins into select cells.
 My login is "joseag", so a PA would type "joseag" into, say, cell W26, which corresponds to the PG role for EAST AR BELOW MEZZ (aka "Flats" area) LANES 18-25.

 In the GO-CART / NON-INVENTORY section:\
 Enter a number into the following cells: AO42:AO45 (DOCK DOOR NUMBER).\